Organization Structure for TPM Implementation

 Target :

 In this area, the focus is on creating a safe workplace and a surrounding area that is not damaged by our processes or procedures.
-This pillar will play an active role in each of the other pillars on a regular basis.
+This pillar will play an active role in each of the other pillars regularly.

 BANTI SINGH